ngrok/ngrok-docs/docs/guides/device-gateway/sdk.md

 Next, add two `CNAME` records to your DNS provider's registry, providing values from the previous response.

-First add a CNAME record for the wildcard subdomain you just created.
+Add a CNAME record for the wildcard subdomain you just created.

 ![alt-text](img/CNAME-device-gw.png)